MajorGiT89/GIS/README.md

 - add a layer for protected areas/conservation areas/private game reserves and summary tables for how many of the observations occurred in these areas.
 - add a layer for showing elevation.
 - add an input where the user can define their own buffer area around points (or not at all).
-- find a suitable legend for the soil type data: the legend it came with was in an ArcGis format so i couldn't access it, for now all you can see is the soil code type ands you have to search for the soil name in google.
+- find a suitable legend for the soil type data: the legend it came with was in an ArcGis format so i couldn't access it, for now all you can see is the soil code type and you have to search for the soil name in Google.
-- The colour palate for the function map output also needs to be refined but I have not yet been able to give it a consistent colour scheme.
+- The color palate for the function map output also needs to be refined but I have not yet been able to give it a consistent color scheme.

 ## For now this project can be considered a proof of concept for an iNat map analysis tool.